berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08A Create and manage an e-Commerce site Lab.md

 1. In the files dialog, navigate to the directory that contains assets for Adventure Works.
-Note: Your instructor will provide information about the location of asset files.
+This may be found at: <https://aka.ms/MB340LabResources>.

 2. Select the four backpack images.